Channel Hardening-Exploiting Message Passing (CHEMP) Receiver in Large-Scale MIMO Systems: Design of LDPC codes for CHEMP receiver

 We obtain the behavior of the proposed joint detector-decoder through EXIT curve analysis \cite{tenbrink}.
 The EXIT function is $f(I_A)=I_E$, where $I_E$ is the average mutual information between the coded bits and the extrinsic output for a given value of $I_A$, where $I_A$ is the average mutual information between the coded bits and the input a priori information.
 First, we obtain the EXIT curves of the CHEMP receiver and combine it with that of the LDPC decoder to obtain the EXIT characteristics of the joint detector-decoder.

 The EXIT characteristics of the CHEMP receiver is obtained through Monte Carlo simulations, as an analytical evaluation is intractable.
 We combine the CHEMP receiver's EXIT curves with those of the LDPC decoder, whose EXIT curves have known closed-form expressions \cite{tenbrink1}.
+Figure \ref{mpde} shows the EXIT curves of the proposed MPD detector and that of the combination of the MPD detector and the variable nodes of the LDPC decoder for 4-QAM, $N=128$ and $K=32,128$.
 We know that to approach the capacity of the channel using LDPC codes, we need to match the EXIT curves of the check nodes set and the variable nodes set \cite{match}, by finding an appropriate degree distribution of the variable nodes and the check nodes that is specific for a channel and receiver.
 Using the evaluated EXIT curves and the method detailed in \cite{comm}, we obtain the degree distribution of irregular LDPC codes specific for the large-scale MIMO channel and the proposed CHEMP receiver.
 The LDPC codes thus obtained for various system parameter settings are presented in Table \ref{tab1}.